gbura/countries-rest-api/README.md

 # Countries REST API

-A fully responsive application that allows users to explore general information about any country in the world.
+Fully responsive application that allows users to explore general information about any country in the world.
 Users can check details such as population, currency, borders, and flags.
 The app features a light mode and dark mode toggle for a personalized user experience.

 ## Project preview